The best youth hostels in San Francisco are centrally located in the city. Many have both shared and private accommodations.

 Cheap Hotels in San Francisco: Are you looking for private accommodations instead of youth hostels in San Francisco?
 This list includes some of the best cheap hotels in San Francisco.
-All are centrally located, yet clean and budget friendly.
+All are centrally located, clean, and budget friendly.

-Motels in San Francisco: If you are looking to save a little money, you might want to check out these low cost motels.
-Many are located in the
+Motels in San Francisco: If you are looking to save a little money, you might want to check out these low-cost motels.
+Many offer free parking and accept pets.

 Another way to save money on your trip to San Francisco is with Goldstar.
-Here you will find discounted tickets to some of San Francisco hottest events and tours.
+Here you will find discounted tickets to some of San Francisco's hottest events and tours.

 Goldstar is one of the top online discount ticket retailers.
 They help 'fill seats' as an event approaches.
-They add several new events almost every day.
+They add several new events to their list almost every day.

-I use them quite a bit and have been able to save quite a bit of money on theater, San Francisco giants games and other top events.
+I use them often and have been able to save quite a bit of money on theater performances, San Francisco Giants games, and other top events.
 I've been able to save more than 50% off the full retail price on more than one occasion.